Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Real-world Experiment

 \textbf{Planning state in indoor scenario}.
 As shown in Fig.~\ref{pic_exp}(f-g), the robot initially follows the pedestrian’s movement.
 Once the person exits the room, the planning state is activated, and the robot moves to the last known position of the leader and successfully re-identifies the leader.

 \textbf{Following state in outdoor scenario}.
-As shown in Fig.~\ref{pic_exp}(h-i), the leader is a legged robot with wheels, moving between two obstacles and then turning right.
-By maintaining a safe distance from the leader, the robot avoids replicating the leader’s historical path and instead turns right to quickly approach the leader.
+As shown in Fig.~\ref{pic_exp}(h-i), a wheeled legged robot leader moves through obstacles and then turns right.
+By maintaining a safe distance from the leader, the robot avoids replicating the leader’s path and instead turns right to quickly approach the leader.

 \textbf{Planning state in outdoor scenario}.
 As shown in Fig.~\ref{pic_exp}(j-k), the leader is a pedestrian, moving in front of the robot and then stepping over a box.
 To avoid collision, the following state enables the robot to turn right and detour around the obstacles.
 During this process, the pedestrian temporarily leaves the robot’s FOV, and the planning state ensures the robot continues detouring until the leader reappears in the robot’s FOV, triggering the following state again.